Pneumothorax Treatment & Management

 Strategies for the prevention of recurrent pneumothorax include observation, surgical and nonsurgical pleurodesis, and bleb resection.
 Other important points to keep in mind include the following:

-• Prompt recognition and treatment of bronchopulmonary infections decreases the risk of progression to a pneumothorax.
+• Prompt recognition and treatment of bronchopulmonary infections decrease the risk of progression to a pneumothorax

-• When subclavian vein cannulation is required, use the supraclavicular approach rather than the infraclavicular approach when possible to help decrease the likelihood of pneumothorax formation.
+• If subclavian vein cannulation is required, the supraclavicular approach should be used rather than the infraclavicular approach whenever possible to help decrease the likelihood of pneumothorax formation

-• Pleurodesis decreases the risk of recurrence of spontaneous pneumothorax, as does thoracotomy or video-assisted thoracoscopy (VAT) to excise the bullae.
+• Pleurodesis decreases the risk of recurrence of spontaneous pneumothorax, as does thoracotomy or VATS to excise the bullae

 A study by Chen et al found that pleural abrasion with minocycline pleurodesis was as effective as apical pleurectomy for patients with PSP with high recurrence risk.
 Patients undergoing both procedures had similar durations of postoperative chest drainage, lengths of hospital stay, complication rates, long-term residual chest pain, and long-term pulmonary function.
 The rate of recurrence was 3.8% for both procedures.[71]

-An Italian study reported on a new fibrin sealant that has proven to be a safe and effective tool for preventing alveolar air leaks after lung resections.
-The sealant also reportedly shortens the duration of postoperative alveolar air leaks.[72]
+An Italian study reported on a fibrin sealant that was found to be safe and effective for preventing alveolar air leaks after lung resections.
+The sealant also reportedly shortened the duration of postoperative alveolar air leaks.
+[73]

 Observation

 Observation is appropriate for iatrogenic pneumothorax in an individual with normal lungs who has responded to treatment with observation or simple aspiration.
 Simple aspiration or chest tube drainage of pneumothorax does not prevent recurrence.
-In fact, recurrences have been reported to occur in up to 32% of primary spontaneous pneumothorax (PSP).[73, 70]
+In fact, recurrences have been reported to occur in up to 32% of PSPs.
+[75, 71]

 One study showed that a Heimlich valve with small-caliber catheter was less effective in preventing recurrence than closed thoracostomy.
-In another study, the recurrence rate after 1 year with Heimlich valve versus chest tube placement was not significantly different.[74]
-Recurrent spontaneous pneumothorax requires more definitive treatment to prevent recurrence.
-Recurrence rates are higher with secondary spontaneous pneumothorax (SSP) than PSP; hence, observation is less often chosen as an approach in SSP.
+In another study, the recurrence rate after 1 year with Heimlich valve versus chest tube placement was not significantly different.
+[76] Recurrent spontaneous pneumothorax requires more definitive treatment to prevent recurrence.
+Recurrence rates are higher with SSP than with PSP; hence, observation is less often chosen as an approach in SSP.

 Surgical pleurodesis

 A patient treated with surgical pleurodesis has a recurrence prevention rate of greater than 90%.
-Talc is the preferred agent for pleurodesis, and it can be administered by insufflation or as a slurry.
-Practice variation depends on local practitioner experience, resources, and success with approaches ranging from video-assisted thoracotomy [VAT] (recommended by the American College of Chest Physicians [ACCP])[38] to surgical thoracotomy and pleurectomy (recommended by the British Thoracic Society [BTS] because of the absolute lowest recurrence rates).[37]
+Practice variation depends on local practitioner experience, resources, and success with approaches ranging from VATS (recommended by the American College of Chest Physicians [ACCP]) [39] to surgical thoracotomy and pleurectomy (recommended by the British Thoracic Society [BTS] because of the absolute lowest recurrence rates).
+[38]

 Nonsurgical pleurodesis